Abdul Ghani Minhat: International career

 Abdul Ghani first played for the Malaya national team when he was named among the 17 players which represent Malaya in the 1956 AFC Asian Cup qualification, together with the youngster Ray Crawford.
-On 17 March 1956, Ghani's first appearance with the national team was very impressive when Ghani scored an amazing seven goals to helping Malaya beat Cambodia 9–2.
+On 17 March 1956, Abdul Ghani's first appearance with the national team was very impressive when Abdul Ghani scored an amazing seven goals to helping Malaya beat Cambodia 9–2.

 The following year, he scored his first goal in the first ever edition, inaugural 1957 Pestabola Merdeka from an amazing 40 meters rocket shot against Vietnam in the tournament held at the Padang TPCA, Princess Road in 1957.
-But the Ghani was disappointed after failing to win the trophy for his country after Hong Kong emerged as champions.
-Ghani managed to overcome his disappointment in 1958 when he helped the national squad won the 1958 Pestabola Merdeka after being the group champions above Hong Kong and Indonesia.
+But Abdul Ghani was disappointed after failing to win the trophy for his country after Hong Kong emerged as champions.
+Abdul Ghani managed to overcome his disappointment in 1958 when he helped the national squad won the 1958 Pestabola Merdeka after being the group champions above Hong Kong and Indonesia.

-Ghani then helped Malaya to retain the title Pestabola Merdeka in 1959 after beating Indonesia 2–1.
+Abdul Ghani then helped Malaya to retain the title Pestabola Merdeka in 1959 after beating Indonesia 2–1.
 He later received the title 'King of ball' from Football Association of Selangor (FAS), a title later used by anyone to refer to him for his brilliant performance for Malaya.

 He completed his hat-trick in the 1960 Pestabola Merdeka.
 Malaya eventually shared the title with Asian Giants, South Korea.
 On 15 August 1960, he was selected members to form the AFC Asian All-Stars tour of Europe, which never materialized.
-In 1961, Ghani help the national team's to won the gold medal in the 1961 SEAP Games (now SEA Games) in Rangoon, the Burmese (now Myanmar) after beating the Burma in the finals.
+In 1961, Abdul Ghani help the national team's to won the gold medal in the 1961 SEAP Games (now SEA Games) in Rangoon, the Burmese (now Myanmar) after beating the Burma in the finals.

-Ghani helped Malaya to won the 1962 Asian Games bronze medal after beating South Vietnam 4–1.
+Abdul Ghani helped Malaya to won the 1962 Asian Games bronze medal after beating South Vietnam 4–1.

 After the defunct of Malaya national team in 1963, a combined team with the combination of players from Federation of Malaya and Singapore under the name of new nation, Malaysia was proposed by Tunku Abdul Rahman to compete at the 1963 Merdeka Tournament.
-Ghani was selected as the first captain of Malaysia national team.
-Ghani officially retired from international football after the Merdeka Cup in 1966.
+Abdul Ghani was selected as the first captain of Malaysia national team.
+Abdul Ghani officially retired from international football after the Merdeka Cup in 1966.